Home Conversion Tracking How to Create a Postback URL in Affiliate Marketing. What It Is & How It Works?

 • using pixel tracking.

-Most affiliate or CPA networks use Postbacks to produce reports on conversions.
+Most affiliate or CPA networks use Postbacks to produce reports when a conversion occurs.
 Traffic sources are usually also technically capable of receiving conversions via Postback URLs.
-The only exceptions are Google and Facebook, which track conversions using their pixels.
+The only exceptions are Google and Facebook, which track conversions using their conversion pixels.
 Trackers typically allow you to use both ways.

 Once laid out, the Postback topic becomes transparent.
-Let’s see what happens under the hood.
+Let’s see what happens under the hood of how postback URL works.

 How postback URL works